filviu/blog/content/posts/2012/2012-03-13-removed-ntfs-partition-reappears.md

 [cce_bash]
 dd if=/dev/zero of=/dev/sdx1 bs=1024k count=1
 [/cce_bash]
-If you don&#8217;t understand the above don&#8217;t run it !
+If you don't understand the above don't run it !
 You risk a lot if you mistake the target partition!